infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 }
 {% endhighlight %}

-What the above code will is following:
+What the above code will do is following:

 * create an instance of *JerseyJettyServer* class that is defined in the Utils project.
 The *JerseyJettyServer* starts an embedded Jetty server that listens on the provided port (7654) and will look for the REST API classes in the *edu.pitt.sis.infsci2711.tutorial.rest* package (we will create a demo API later)